sdcastillo/PA-R-Study-Manual/docs/05-linear-models.md

 What is an example of when to use a log link with a guassian response?
 What about a Gamma family with an inverse link?
 What about an inverse Gaussian response and an inverse square link?
 As these questions illustrate, there are many combinations of link and response family.
 In the real world, a model rarely fits perfectly, and so often these choices come down to the judgement of the modeler - which model is the best fit and meets the business objectives?

 However, there is one way that we can know for certain which link and response family is the best, and that is if we generate the data ourselves.
-In each of these examples, the model will be a perfect fit.

-### Gaussian Response with Log Link

 Recall that a GLM has two parts: